mo10serek/CST_8916_Final_Project/README.md

 Go to `Review + create` and click `Create`.

 After the IoT Hub is set up, go to the Device subtab in device management group tab.
-Then create 3 sensors by clicking the create button and name them sensor1, sensor2, sensor3.
+Then create 3 sensors by clicking the create button and name them sensor_Dow's_Lake, sensor_Fifth_Avenue, sensor_NAC.
 After creating the sensors, copy the primary connection string from each sensor and then use them in the program files to connect to them.

 ### Azure Stream Analytics Job

 In Azure portal, create a new Azure Stream Analytics Services and fill in basics:

 - **Subscription**: Select your subscription.
-- **Resource group**: Choose `SkatingMonitoring`.
+- **Resource group**: Choose `CST_8916_Project`.
 - **IoT hub name**: `cst8916streamanalytics`.
 - **Region**: `Canada`
 - **Hosting enviroment**: `Cloud`